How to Start a Restaurant

 Armed with practical experience, you're ready to put together your business plan--the most critical element of your restaurant.
 Map out everything on paper before you buy the first spoon or crack the first egg.
-According to industry expert Rich Melman, chair of Lettuce Entertain You Enterprises Inc., a Chicago-based company that owns, manages and consults with restaurants throughout the country, 80 percent of what will make your restaurant a success will take place before you ever open the doors.

 When you're writing a business plan you should include: a clear definition of your concept; a description of your market; your menu and pricing; detailed financial information, including data on your startup capital (amount and sources) and your long-term income and expense forecasts; a marketing plan; employee hiring, training and retention programs; and detailed plans that outline how you'll deal with the challenges restaurateurs face every day.
 Including an exit plan in your strategy is also a good idea.